Wisdom Teeth Removal in Southfield, MI

 Extraction Aftercare

-The recovery period for a wisdom teeth extraction should only last a few days, but it’s important to follow any instructions given by Dr. Daniels-Dixon to avoid the risk of complications.
+The recovery period for a wisdom teeth extraction should only last a few days, but it’s important to follow any instructions given by our dentist near Farmington Hills to avoid the risk of complications.
 Pay close attention to your recovery on the day of your surgery, as this is when the surgical area is at its most sensitive and vulnerable.

 After your wisdom teeth have been removed, please do the following to ensure you heal properly: